RSPdatascience/Linkedin-scraping-datascience/README.md

 Linkedin's job offer search engine does not filter correctly and returns many irrelevant offers.
 The scraper included in this repository allows one to extract only relevant offers.
 Furthermore, the offers are analyzed to find and quantify some relevant data.

 ### The scraper
 The scraper _linkedin_scraping.py_ can be found in the folder _1_0_Scraping_.
 It collects offers within a Linkedin/jobs search and filters them by a keyword.
-The job offers together with their titles, company names and location are stored in a tab-separated text file, located in the _1_1_Data folder_.
+The job offers together with their titles, company names and location are stored in a tab-separated text file, as well as an SQLite database.

 ### Data analysis
 The Jupyter Notebook LinkedinOffers.ipynb located in the _2_DataAnalysis_ folder reads the text file and generantes a Pandas dataframe.
 Then it performs the following operations on the data: